 It’s a lesson I keep re-learning.
 It’s not the house, it’s the family that makes the memories (with a little help from some crab claws).

-Things will surely change, that’s how it goes.
-But, as long as there’s family, a place to cook and a little fish, I think we’re always going to be OK.
+Things will surely change, that’s life.
+But, as long as there’s family, a place to cook and a little fish, I think we’ll always be OK.

 You will too, and so will the Allen family in Pittsburgh.